mavryk-network/mavryk-taquito/docs/wallet_API.md

 contract.methodsObject.noArgumentEntrypoint(UnitValue).send();
 ```

-This will tell Taquito that a value of type unit needs to be sent to the entrypoint.
+This will tell Webmavryk that a value of type unit needs to be sent to the entrypoint.

 ### - `.send()` function arguments